EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 - one vertex for every distinct value in a column;
 - an arc connects every value to the column and row(s) in which it appears ($1:1$).

 RCV on plaintext values is identical to the one on indexes, as it is possible to notice in the images below.
 Inference exposure can be measured not by evaluating the frequencies of the values but by evaluating the **[[Grafo#Automorfismo |automorphisms]]** of the graph.
-Not sufﬁcient to count the number of automorphisms:
+However, it is not sufﬁcient to count the number of automorphisms:
 - if there are $K$ automorphisms and in $k$ of them the label assigned to $v_i$ is the same, there is a probability of $k/K$ of identifying the value.

 An example of DB+DB$^k$.